Evan-Tyo/Blog/content/documents/general/postgresql-setup/index.md

 ---

 # Overview
-Downloading, installing, and documenting PostgreSQL introductory content.
+Downloading and installing PostgreSQL.
+This page will also include downloading pgAdmin, a PostgreSQL tool, if opted in.
+Take a look at the [pgAdmin | Introduction]({{< ref "pgadmin-introduction" >}}) page for more information on pgAdmin.

 ---

-# Setup
-Process for downloading and installing PostgreSQL.
-These steps will also include downloading pgAdmin, a PostgreSQL tool.

-### Download PostgreSQL
+# Download PostgreSQL
 Navigate to the [PostgreSQL Website](https://www.postgresql.org/).

 Click the "Download" button.\